 Power and Renewables

-EIG has been investing in the power sector for over 26 years and has deployed $4 billion across 117 transactions in 17 countries.
+EIG has been investing in the power and renewables sector for over 30 years and has committed approximately $6 billion across 120+ transactions in 18 countries.
 Past investments comprise a wide range of proven technologies, including gas-fired and coal-fired power generation, hydro, wind, solar, biomass, biogas, geothermal and biofuels.
 The majority of EIG's power investments have been located in North America, Europe and Latin America.
 In recent years, we have become more active in new emerging markets with investments in South Africa and India.
 The preferred investment approach in the power and renewables sectors is through partnerships with strategic sponsors and investors, utilities, construction companies, industrial groups and developers.
 EIG seeks investment opportunities with partners who have the expertise, track record, reputation, human and financial resources required to develop successfully, execute and manage their projects but need tailored capital solutions and the financial support from a reliable specialist energy investor like EIG.
 Although EIG’s approach has been focused on single assets and portfolio of assets, we also provide structured capital solutions to asset-heavy corporates.
 EIG considers investment opportunities across the project life cycle from late stage development through construction and operations.

 The investment needs for power generation and distribution infrastructure are staggering, in particular outside the OECD, and EIG expects to remain very active in the sector.
 Over the last ten years, new technologies have emerged, in particular in the renewable space, which will have profound implications on the way electricity is produced, distributed and consumed around the world.
 These new technologies are already being disruptive to the traditional utility model and that trend will intensify.
 However, we believe that the transformation of the power sector that is underway will offer attractive investment opportunities to experienced specialist investors like EIG.
 The following examples demonstrate EIG's experience and current areas of focus in power and renewables.